remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/README.md

 ### Problem Statement

 **Dataset**
-* The dataset is derived from the direct marketing campaigns of a Portuguese banking institution.
-* The dataset represents a binary classification task.
+* The dataset is derived from the direct marketing campaigns of a Portuguese banking institution and represents a binary classification task.
-* The dataset contains 20 input features and 1 output feature.
 * The target classification denotes whether a given financial product: _bank term deposit_, would be subscribed to or not, denoted **yes** and **no** respectively.

 **Aim**
 * The aim is to train models which can learn to predict the target class by fitting the input features in the dataset using machine learning algorithms.

-More information about the dataset can be found [here](./Inspect_Data/README.md).

 The dataset used in this project was sourced [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).

+Some inspection of the dataset can be viewed [here](./Inspect_Data/).

 ### Outcome
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**